 Supported employment offers more than just the assistance needed to find and learn a job.
 It provides the necessary ongoing support to help an individual maintain employment.
 Kentucky has 89 supported employment providers throughout the state.
 Individualized strategies are also utilized to arrange for supported employment services outside of "organized programs" when necessary (i.e., coworkers at the job site may provide support paid for with various resources; independent supported employment specialists may be hired, etc.).
+More than three-fourths of Kentucky's 120 counties have access to supported employment programs.
+The lack of accessible and dependable transportation often limits access to supported job opportunities.

 Extended services are provided by each local supported employment program utilizing funds from a myriad of sources, including the Department for Behavioral Health, Developmental and Intellectual Disabilities (DBHDID), the Kentucky Council on Developmental Disabilities, city and county governments, United Way, fund-raising campaigns, PASS funding, Medicaid, Supports for Community Living Waiver funds, Michelle P waiver funds and other resources.
 Most programs utilize a combination of funding sources for the provision of extended services.
 Natural supports are encouraged (such as co-workers, peers, etc.) and are carefully monitored by the supported employment provider.